 How Mexico Beefs Up Immigration Enforcement To Meet Trump's Terms

-Under pressure from President Trump's tariffs threat, Mexico reached a deal with the United States on June 7 to step up immigration enforcement and let more asylum-seekers wait in Mexico while their cases are pending in the U.S.
+Under pressure from President Trump's tariffs threat, Mexico reached a deal with the United States on June 7 to step up immigration enforcement and to take in more migrants waiting for their U.S. asylum hearings.

 The agreement reads: "Given the dramatic increase in migrants moving from Central America through Mexico to the United States, both countries recognize the vital importance of rapidly resolving the humanitarian emergency and security situation.
 The Governments of the United States and Mexico will work together to immediately implement a durable solution."

-The deal came at a critical time: Families are fleeing Central America for a better life in the north in record numbers.
+The deal came at a critical time: Families continue to flee Central America by the thousands for a better life in the north.
 Getting Mexico to take strong action was President Trump's latest move to reverse this trend.

 Here is a look at how it's going.